SCOPE OF THIS CHAPTER

 - Ensure records are forwarded from the previous school and/or carer;

-- Agree a date for the next PEP review meeting and how and when the next full PEP is going to be drawn up (this needs to take account of the Looked After Review cycle because the PEP has to be ready before or at the Review; but also term dates, parents' evenings, school target setting days, Individual Education Plan reviews, annual reviews of Education, Health and Care Plans etc.).
+- Agree a date for the next PEP review meeting and how and when the next full PEP is going to be drawn up (this needs to take account of the Children in Care Review cycle because the PEP has to be ready before or at the Review; but also term dates, parents' evenings, school target setting days, reviews of the SEN Support Plans, annual reviews of Education, Health and Care Plans etc.).

 The completed PEP should be distributed to those invited to the meeting and the child's Independent Reviewing Officer.